Dogs in foster care are carefully evaluated by our dedicated volunteers,

 When meeting a rescue dog, please try to spend as much time as possible with the dog to evaluate compatibility before making the decision to adopt.
 If you are considering an interstate adoption, please discuss the dog's temperament, health, and transportation options very thoroughly with the dog’s case manager (contact listed at the bottom of the web listing) and foster parent or shelter before making the decision to adopt the dog.
 In the best interest of yourself, your family, and the rescue dog, please make certain that the dog you choose to adopt is the right dog for you.
 Adoption is a big commitment lasting for the dog’s entire lifetime.

-The adoption fee for a dog in ESRA's foster care program is $350, except for dogs age 10 and older for which the adoption fee is waived.
+The adoption fee for a dog in ESRA's foster care program is $350.